lukarajic/Sudoku-Solver/README.md

 # Sudoku-Solver
-This code solves solves sudoku puzzles recursively
+This code solves solves sudoku puzzles recursively using a backtracking algorithm